 Keeping a pet in your home

 We recognise that pets can be a big part of the family.
 We also know that animals can bring great comfort to you and help with your well-being.
-This is important to us and is why we have changed our policy and procedure around allowing pets in the home.

 Please read below for more information on our pet policy.